-How to hide (encode) email addresses on your WordPress website from crawlers and bots
+How to Hide (Encode) contacts on WordPress website from Crawlers and Bots

 Encode contact data option

-The plugin will encode all email addresses on your pages.
+To encode the email addresses, check the Encode email addresses option.
+The plugin will encode all email addresses on your website's pages.

 Original view: